 How Does Raspberry Pi 4 Improve on Other Models?

-With the growing era of technology, from creating a secondary computer to building tablets/laptops, smart mirrors, Raspberry Pi 4 is capable of doing much more now.
+With the growing era of technology, from creating a secondary computer to building tablets/laptops, and smart mirrors, Raspberry Pi 4 can do much more now.

 The latest version of this series can decode a 4k resolution video or even power dual monitors.

-The Raspberry Pi 4 has everything you need for typical usage, from USB 3.0 to supporting gigabit connections(125 Mbps), unlike its last-gen models that had a theoretical maximum of just 41 Mbps.
+The Raspberry Pi 4 has everything you need for typical usage, from USB 3.0 to supporting gigabit connections(125 Mbps), unlike its last-gen models with a theoretical maximum of just 41 Mbps.